-Jim Hardee, editor
+Jim Hardee, Editor

 Jim Hardee has served as the director of the Fur Trade Research Center since 1998, and has researched, written, and presented extensively on the Rocky Mountain fur trade.
 He edited The Rocky Mountain Fur Trade Journal from 2009 to 2018, and again in 2023 to 2025.
 Jim’s two-volume The Western Expeditions of Nathaniel J. Wyeth was completed with the publication of Hope Maintains Her Throne.
 He is also the author of Pierre’s Hole!
 The History of a Fur Trade Landmark.